 (c) The staff may request an informal conference with the individual against whom the complaint has been made.

-(5)(a) A complaint shall be evaluated to determine if a violation of the provisions of KRS Chapter 314 has been alleged.
+(5)(a) A complaint shall be evaluated to find if a violation of the provisions of KRS Chapter 314 has been alleged.

 (b) The credentials review panel or the executive director or designee shall make the determination as to the disposition of the complaint pursuant to Section 2 of this administrative regulation.

 (6)(a) All preliminary information shall be treated as confidential during the investigation and shall not be disclosed to board members or to the public, except as provided by KRS 314.470.
 The board shall make available to the public the fact that an investigation is pending.

 (b) If a board member has participated in the investigation or has substantial knowledge of facts prior to a hearing on the complaint that may influence an impartial decision by the member, that member shall not participate in the adjudication of the complaint.

 (7)(a) When the board receives a report of improper, inappropriate, or illegal prescribing or dispensing of a controlled substance by an advanced practice registered nurse (APRN), it shall notify, within three (3) business days:

 1. The Department of Kentucky State Police;